isnastish/workerpool/README.md

 by implementing a thread pool.
 Worth noting that there are multiple ways you can write a thread pool, and the way I did it, probably not how an experienced Golang programmer would do.
-My current solution is based around thread-safe queues, but that could be easily replaced with channels, which is the core core mechanism for passing data between go routines and synchronizing them.
+My current solution is based around thread-safe queues, but that could be easily replaced with channels, the core mechanism for passing data between go routines and synchronizing them.

 > **NOTE** This project was written exclusively for learning purposes and should never be used in a production.